AdamVenis/adamvenis.github.io/_posts/2021-06-06-fibonacci-overkill.md

 >>>2.9668219599989244e-06
 ```

 So we get an order of magnitude speedup, but still 3x slower than our previous attempts.
 This is because while we've improved the asymptotic complexity, our constant overhead has become worse, and the actual $$n$$ is small.
 What we would expect is that as we increase the limit, this squaring function will eventually get faster than our previous attempts.
-Let's see:
+Let's check the runtime at a few different limits, plotted on a log-log plot:

 <img src="/images/fibonacci_1.png" width="640" class="center">